tytydraco/yessleep/out/Our_Local_Gym_is_Haunted_by_a_Fat_Ghost.md

-I settled myself on the huge neon bouncy gym ball for some, tightened my core muscles and moved my legs.
+I settled myself on the huge neon bouncy gym ball, tightened my core muscles and moved my legs.
 I was still panting, dripping with sweat from my session on the elliptical.
-I turned to the mirror to check my form, and out of nowhere, this large girl dressed in pink and taupe gym gear barged into the ball, like a bear.
+I turned to the mirror to check my form, and out of nowhere, a large girl dressed in pink and taupe gym gear barged into the ball, like a bear.

  I can’t quite describe how she just appeared and bodied me.

 “Hey!”
 I cried, angry and confused, struggling to regain my balance on the ball while pushing her away.